orangecrab-fpga/orangecrab-examples/riscv/button/README.md

    permissions for `1209:5af0` if you have not already done so.
 You also need to have `dfu-util` installed (e.g. `sudo apt install dfu-util`).

-3. Load the new firmware into the `-d 1209:5af0 --alt=0` DFU device with
+3. Load the new firmware into the `-d 1209:5af0 --alt 0` DFU device with
    ```console
    $ make dfu_85F
    ```